 1 pound baby carrots, trimmed and halved lengthwise 1 garlic clove, chopped 1/2 cup chopped fresh cilantro 2 tablespoons chopped fresh dill 1 tablespoon olive oil 1 tablespoon fresh orange juice 1/2 teaspoon ground cumin 1/4 teaspoon kosher salt

 1. Bring 2 quarts of water to a boil in a saucepan.
-Add carrots; . . . → Continue Reading: Israeli Carrots
+Add carrots; cook . . . → Continue Reading: Israeli Carrots

 Lately I’ve been re-reading two of my top three books, To Kill a Mockingbird and Gone With the Wind.
 As they are both set in the deep South, there are many mentions of collards in them, which are usually bathed in savory pot liquor and slowly cooked with some sort of smoky meat.
 While this is all good, as a Southerner I’m a little ashamed to admit that I’m not the biggest fan of collards.
 They’re ok, but I think the biggest issue right now is that spring is upon us and I’m a little tired of the greens that get us through winter.